nginx/unit-docs/source/news/2024/fermyon-spin-rust-sdk.rst

     $ cargo component build --release

-To run the Wasm Component on NGINX Unit, startup Unit and use this initial configuration.
+To run the Wasm Component on NGINX Unit, start up Unit and use this initial configuration.

 .. note:: Make sure you point to the Wasm component by using an absolute path.